iljapanic/iljapanic-me/src/markdown/intro.md

 My name is Ilja and I make things on the Web, mostly by typing front-end code, mocking up UIs and designing information architecture.

-I made a site that got me accepted to university in Denmark, wrote a paper about Information Design, worked at a couple of agencies and now I'm freelancing, teaching people how to make websites and looking for the meaning of life.
+I made a site that got me accepted to university in Denmark, wrote a paper about Information Design, worked at a couple of agencies and now I'm freelancing and teaching people how to make websites.

 I'm passionate about human-centered design, technology, urbanism, futurism, online culture and the study of the human mind.
 People who inspire me are Victor Papanek, Alvin Toffler, Peter Morville and Elon Musk.